 The Company is obligated to redeem units at the redemption price applicable on the settlement date, which corresponds to the net asset value per unit determined on that date less any applicable redemption fee.
-Redemption can also take place through an intermediary (such as the institution maintaining the custody account), which may give rise to additional costs.
+Redemption through an intermediary (e.g., the institution maintaining the custody account) is also possible; additional costs may be incurred for the investor when so doing.

-Orders for the issue and redemption of units received by the Company or the custodian at or before 4:00 PM CET (the "order acceptance deadline") on a valuation date are processed on the basis of the net asset value per unit on the next valuation date.
-Orders received by the Company or the custodian after 4:00 PM CET are processed on the basis of the net asset value per unit on the valuation date immediately following that next valuation date.
+Orders for the issue and redemption of units received by the Company or the custodian at or before 1:30 PM CET (the "order acceptance deadline") on a valuation date are processed on the basis of the net asset value per unit on the next valuation date.
+Orders received by the Company or the custodian after 1:30 PM CET are processed on the basis of the net asset value per unit on the valuation date immediately following that next valuation date.